Jawad039/jawad039.github.io/_pages/about.md

 author_profile: true
 ---

-I am **Jawad Hossain**, a Phd student at University at Albany- SUNY, working on **natural language processing, large language models, Aand mathematical reasoning**.
+I am **Jawad Hossain**, a PhD student at University at Albany- SUNY, working on **natural language processing, large language models, and mathematical reasoning**.
 My recent work focuses on **mathematical reasoning for large language models**, **compute-efficient preference learning**, and **reliable evaluation of reasoning systems**.
 My broader interests include multilingual NLP, reasoning, efficient alignment, and robust evaluation of AI systems.

 Previously, I earned my B.Sc. in Computer Science and Engineering from CUET under the supervision of Dr. Moshiul Hoque as a member of the CUET NLP Lab.
 During my undergrad, I became particularly interested in real-world applications of AI, especially in low-resource language settings, which later motivated my research in NLP and reasoning systems.